Login

 • Swimmers practice according to ability and age groups.

-• Cancellations - While light rain might only delay practice, some practices may be canceled due to heavy rain or lightning, the Head Coach or Meet Director will send an email or text to all parents.
+• Cancellations - While light rain might only delay practice, some practices may be canceled due to heavy rain or lightning, the Head Coach will ensure an alert will be sent out to parents of age groups for canceled practice times.
+If you have not received an alert for cancellation, assume practice is still going to happen for your swimmer.

 • Important: Swimmers are required to swim in their age group during practice.
 Parents must get approval from the Head Coach to have their child swim in a different age group.